D0ct0rJ3ffr3y/Simon-Says/README.md

 # Simon-Says
-Enjoy a game of Simon Says
+Enjoy a game of Simon Says!